 The full-time format is an 11-month experience, which spans one academic year at the Bloomberg School (July-May).
 Five 8-week terms allow students to complete 80 credits in this timeframe—and earn the MPH degree quickly.
 Most, if not all courses are completed on-site at the East Baltimore campus.
 Students may also take advantage of online offerings.
+Please review the MPH student manual for the full-time format for further details.

 Late June - August